onflow/flow/docs/content/kitty-items/modify.md

 ## Mint new sunglasses NFT

-To mint one of the new NFTs in your local environment, you will go to the Kitty Items admin dashboard.
+To mint one of the new NFTs in your local environment, you have to repeat the minting steps from the [last page](/kitty-items/start/#open-kitty-items).

-First, open the Kitty Items web application: [`http://localhost:3001/`](http://localhost:3001/)
+First, open the Kitty Items [admin dashboard](http://localhost:3001/admin/mint/).
+Keep in mind that the password is `KittyItems`.

-Next, click on the top banner to "Mint some Kitty Items".
-You will be prompted to enter a password.
-Enter `KittyItems` and hit "Log In".
-You should see the [admin dashboard](http://localhost:3001/admin/mint/):

 ![admin-ui](admin-ui.png)